It’s no secret that some applications are a little too interested in us and what we’re doing.

 There you’ll be able to see a full list of what’s been accessed, by which app, and when.
 It should become your first port of call if you suspect any suspicious activity is taking place on your device.

 When the feature is released, it will be a great tool to check periodically to help you avoid malicious activity and to make sure your sensitive data remains in the right hands.

-In the meantime, if you’d like someone to look over the data permissions on your business’s devices, get in touch.
+In the meantime, if you’d like a quality managed service provider in Toronto like Paronubi and look over the data permissions on your business’s devices, get in touch.